odera143/song-guesser/README.md

 Guess The Song is a song guessing game that leverages the Spotify API.
 Users can search for a category (such as 90s Rock) and select a playlist from the results.
 They can then listen to a 10-second snippet from each song from the playlist and have to type in either the artist's name or the song title for points.

-Please note that this project is for educational purposes only and the creator has no intention of hosting it anywhere other than GitHub.
+Please note that this project is for educational purposes only and I have no intention of hosting it anywhere other than GitHub.
 Potential users must provide their own client_id upon cloning the application before running it.

 ## Technologies Used
 - React